 - Windows Update Click Start, All Programs, and Windows Update and then follow the on-screen instructions. - □ VAIO Update 5 Click Start, All Programs, and VAIO Update and then follow the on-screen instructions.

 Your computer must be connected to the Internet to download the updates.

-Using the Antivirus Software for Your Computer
+Keeping the Antivirus Software Updated